Cambridge Nanotech Case Study Solution & Analysis

 Bargaining Power of Suppliers.

-Bargaining Power of Buyers.
+Bargaining Power of Purchasers.

 The internal analysis and external of the business also can be done through SWOT Analysis, summed up in the Exhibit F.